Gyaru: 1970s

 The word Hepburn is a Japanese loanword based on the English slang word "gal".
 Although it has not been fully confirmed, some people say that the term gal also became popular when Wrangler released women's jeans called "Gals" in 1972.
 When the word first began to be used in Japan in the 1970s, it referred to energetic, youthful women.

 In 1978, a Japanese fashion information magazine for girls called "GAL'S LIFE" was first published.
 This magazine introduced the culture of women in the West Coast of the United States, and included punk rock music, along with other genres like new wave and indie.
 However, the magazine had nothing to do with Japan's Hepburn culture.
-Later, this magazine gained controversy due to its extreme expression of sexuality. (see Harmful books Progress in the regulation of harmful books).
+A few years later, GAL'S LIFE gained controversy due to its extreme expression of sexuality. (see Harmful books Progress in the regulation of harmful books).

-In 1979, Kenji Sawad's song "OH!
+In 1979, Kenji Sawada's song "OH!
 Gal became a hit.